RaphaelRoyerRivard/semi-global-matching/README.md

 # Semi-Global Matching

-Fork of the GitHub project "Semi-Global Matching" by beaupreda.
+Fork of the GitHub project "Semi-Global Matching" by beaupreda for the second homework of the INF6804 Computer Vision class.
+If you are a student in that class, please refrain from using this codebase.

 Implementation of the Semi-Global Matching algorithm in Python.
 This version also includes usage of both BRIEF and HOG descriptors and also the usage of